Skip to content

 The groups include: The Alzheimer’s Association, the Boy Scouts, Chamber of Commerce, Climate Action Advisory Committee, Community Action for Refugee Emergency, Community Preservation Act Committee, En Ka Society, Family Action Network, First Baptist Church, First Congregational Church, and the Friends of Winchester Recreation Department.

-Also the Girl Scouts, Jumelage, Kid’s Corner, the League of Women Voters, MA Department of Children & Families, Meals On Wheels, the Network For Social Justice, the YMCA, Rotary Club, St Mary’s School, Sustainable Winchester, Swim Winchester and the Winchester ABC.
+Also the Girl Scouts, Jumelage, Kid’s Corner, the League of Women Voters, MA Department of Children & Families, Meals On Wheels, the Network For Social Justice, the YMCA, Rotary Club, St Mary’s School, Sustainable Winchester, Swim Winchester, the Winchester ABC and of course, Winchester News.

 Have a story idea?
 Email editor@WinchesterNews.org.